 Over 10 million Bullworkers have been sold, and over the years the design has been refined making it more ergonomical and more comfortable to use.

 The modern Bullworker provides up to 100lbs of controlled resistance and is constructed out of high quality steel.
 So confident are the manufacturers of its durable construction, that it comes with a 5 year warranty and a 90 day money back guarantee.
-The is one of the best pieces of isometric exercise equipment on the market at an affordable price.
+It’s portable enough to go anywhere and is the perfect travel companion.
+The Bullworker (link to Amazon) is one of the best pieces of isometric exercise equipment on the market at an affordable price.

-After the Bullworker, Gert F. Koelbel went on to develop another isometric device, the Isokinator.
+After the Bullworker, Gert F. Koelbel went on to develop another isometric fitness device, the Isokinator – another excellent portable isometric training device.
 Just larger than a smart phone and made of stainless steel and aerospace aluminium, it is capable of providing up to 198 lbs of resistance.

-The Isokinator is made in Germany and features the kind of engineering that you would expect from a German product.
+The Isokinator is made in Germany and I love the quality feel of this piece of equipment: it’s the kind of engineering that you would expect from a German product.
 It even comes with a 20 year guarantee as a testament to the quality of its construction.